IBM/assetTracking/readme.md

 5. Run **invoke.js** with the following command

 ```
-npm install

 node invoke.js
 ```

 We will be following the same transaction order from the previous section on invoking transactions with the VSCode extension.

-Using the 5 steps outlined above, invoke the following transactions
+Using the 5 steps outlined above, invoke a few of the following transactions if you would like to see the SDK in action.

 1. Manufacture Asset
 2. Transfer Asset